sparsick/test-tool-talk/README.md

 ![Build Status](https://github.com/sparsick/test-tool-talk/workflows/MavenBuild/badge.svg)

-You can find here the slides and the sample code of my talk "Ich packe meinen Testtoolkoffer und nehme mit ... - Testwerkzeuge für den Entwickleralltag" that I presented on Cyberland 2d at 3rd December 2020.
+You can find here the slides and the sample code of my talk "Ich packe meinen Testtoolkoffer und nehme mit ... - Testwerkzeuge für den Entwickleralltag" that I presented on JUG Augsburg at 19th Januar 2021.

-The code samples are tested with Java 11 and Groovy 3.0.7, embedded in a Spring Boot 2.4.0 skeleton.
+The code samples are tested with Java 11 and Groovy 3.0.7, embedded in a Spring Boot 2.4.1 skeleton.
 Following test libraries are used:
 - JUnit 5.7.0 including JUnit 4 (JUnit Jupiter Vintage)
 - Spock 2.0-M4